 - Stir and enjoy!

 There are no official recommendations as to how much chicory coffee a person can drink per day.
 Some consider a normal “dose” to be one or two cups per day, (if using 100% chicory root).
-However, even though a moderate amount of chicory coffee has some health benefits, more is not always better.
-And you might want to completely avoid chicory coffee if you’re pregnant, breastfeeding or sensitive to the Asteraceae plant family.
+However, even though a moderate amount of chicory coffee has some benefits, more is not always better.

-In any case, I hope you can enjoy the brew and all chicory coffee benefits!
+I hope you will enjoy the chicory coffee brew!